‘The Young And The Restless’ Spoilers For Tuesday: Sharon Gives A Warning

-The Young and the Restless spoilers for Tuesday, April 30 brings a battle between Sharon and Mia.
-Plus, Nikki finds herself one step closer to learning what Victor is hiding, and Billy works to make things right.
+The Young and the Restless spoilers for Tuesday, April 30, include a battle between Sharon and Mia.
+Plus, Nikki will find herself one step closer to learning what Victor is hiding, and Billy will work to make things right.

 Now Sharon knows that Mia’s baby could be either Rey’s or Arturo’s (Jason Canela), and no matter the outcome, Sharon is prepared to stand by and support Rey.
 In the end, Sharon leaves Mia with a warning about trying to cause trouble.